DavidGomezCabeza/CheShImP/README.md

 Matlab users can access to the source code located in the directory [**Scripts**](https://github.com/DavidGomezCabeza/CheShImP/tree/main/Scripts).
 In there, executing the main script **ImageMRIDat_DVD.m** starts the CheShImP GUI.

+**IMPORTANT**
+To generate the image overlay between CSI and a proton image, the platform uses python.
+For this reason, it is important to have python installed in your PATH System Variables.
+This Python Installation needs to have installed PIL, numpy and matplotlib.

 ## Package Functionalities

   ### 1.-